DieNice/AnimatedStories/README.md

 ***

 ***How to deploy a project on your server (machine):***
-1.git clone https://github.com/DieNice/AnimatedStories.git in your web-server directory.
+1. git clone https://github.com/DieNice/AnimatedStories.git in your web-server directory.
-2.npm i (you need have node js).
+2. npm i (you need have node js).
-3.npm run dev (build project, showed folder 'dist').
+3. npm run dev (build project, showed folder 'dist').
-4.Make an entry point in the folder 'dist' index.html for your webserver.
+4. Make an entry point in the folder 'dist' index.html for your webserver.